CSCfi/exam/README.md

 5. Navigate to http://localhost:9000
     Accept the database migrations in case you see a prompt.

+## Running Protractor tests with SBT

+You can run protractor tests with sbt build using following command:

+    $sbt run -Dconfig.resource=protractor.conf

+### Passing parameters to protractor

+You can pass parameters to protactor using _protractor.args_ property.

+For example running specific test spec only:

+    $sbt run -Dconfig.resource=protractor.conf -Dprotractor.args="--specs=protractor/e2e/teacher-exam-spec.js"

+## More information
 For more information see [official installation instructions](https://confluence.csc.fi/display/EXAM/Asennusohjeet) (in Finnish only)